 You will have 28 days to repair damage to your home.

-Housing officers will come back to your home to check you have repaired the damage.
+Housing officers will come back to your home to check you have repaired the damage properly.

-If you don't repair the damage, housing officers may organise for someone else to do the work.
+If you don't repair the damage, housing officers will organise a contractor to make the repairs.

-You will then have to pay the Department of Housing for the cost of this work.
+You will then have to pay for the cost of the repairs.

 For more information contact your local housing office.